dalibo/blog/_posts/2019-03-21-Release_temboard_v3.0_EN.md

 ## New feature: Maintenance

-The maintenance plugin gives the users an **overview** on the databases, **schemas**, **tables** or **indexes** respective size.
+The maintenance plugin gives the users an **overview** on the databases, **schemas**, **tables** or **indexes** respective sizes.

-It's very useful to get information about bloat and toast.
+It is very useful to get information about bloat and toast.
 It **helps users determine potential issues** and understand or **prevent performance issues** due to unaccordingly used space.
-The plugin also provides easy access to maintenance actions such as VACUUM, ANALYZE or REINDEX in order to fix space or performances problems.
+The plugin also provides easy access to maintenance actions such as VACUUM, ANALYZE or REINDEX in order to fix space or performance problems.

 ## Changelog